“Shout aloud and sing for joy, people of Zion, for great is the Holy One of Israel among you.” (Isaiah 12:6)

 Isaiah 7:1–16 reveals this role when Isaiah encouraged King Ahaz of Judah during an attack by King Rezin of Aram and King Pekah, son of Remaliah of Israel, when they attempted to conquer Jerusalem.

 Although they besieged Jerusalem, they could not overcome it.
 (2 Kings 16:5)

 In this context of war and God’s judgment against Judah, Isaiah explained that the Lord would provide a sign of the coming redemption:

 “Therefore the Lord Himself will give you a sign: The virgin will conceive and give birth to a son, and will call Him Immanuel.”
 (Isaiah 7:14)

 Immanuel means God with us; this verse points to a time in the future when God will provide spiritual salvation through Yeshua; however, it also points to physical salvation from Ahaz’ enemies.

 Later, during the reign of King Hezekiah, Isaiah again brought the prophetic word of judgment and salvation to the people.

 Hezekiah introduced sweeping religious reforms that gained Isaiah’s approval and support.

-However, when Hezekiah turned to Egypt to form an alliance against Assyria, Isaiah withdrew his support saying that such moves reflected a lack of faith in the Lord.
+However, when Hezekiah formed an alliance with Egypt against Assyria, Isaiah withdrew his support saying that Hezekiah showed a lack of faith in the Lord.